Updiver/dumper/README.md

 Dumper is a core library to be used by other Updiver.Backup repositories

-# Text below is obsolated and doesn't relate to current state of this repository

 ## How to use

 Run this command to get help: